Table of contents:

 - Poor memory

 Sentence comprehension depends heavily upon adequate working memory.
 For example, working memory is required to comprehend sentences that are complex in structure, such as, “The clown that is hugging the boy is kissing the girl.”
 It helps us interpret lengthy sentences, such as, “Do every other problem on page fifteen and all of the problems on page sixteen before checking your answers in the back of the book.”
-We use working memory when preserving word order (syntax) is important to correctly understand a sentence like, “It was the boy’s ball and not the girl’s that was dirty.”
+We use working memory when preserving word order (syntax) is essential to correctly understand a sentence like, “It was the boy’s ball and not the girl’s that was dirty.”

 - Poor logical thinking skills

-The relationship between logical thinking and reading is well established in the literature.
+The relationship between logical thinking and reading is well-established in the literature.
 It has been said that “there is no reading without reasoning,” and even that reading is reasoning.

 - Text cannot be tied to foreknowledge

 Lastly, imagination plays a role in comprehension.
-It is doubtful whether a person really understands something unless they can think about it in terms of pictures.
+It is doubtful whether a person understands something unless they can think about it in terms of pictures.
 When we read, the words and thoughts comprising the message call up images in our mind’s eye.
 If this does not occur, the message might not make any sense.
-If you read or hear a sentence in an unfamiliar language, it will not make any sense to you, simply because none of the words will call up any pictures in your mind’s eye.
+If you read or hear a sentence in an unfamiliar language, it will not make sense to you simply because none of the words will call up any pictures in your mind’s eye.
 Furthermore, by using one’s imagination while reading, one’s emotions can be addressed during the reading act.